Laser communication in space: 2011–2020

+As of May 2023, EDRS has over one million minutes of communications with more than 50,000 successful inter-satellite links.

 In December 2014, NASA's Optical Payload for Lasercomm Science (OPALS) announced a breakthrough in space-to-ground laser communication, downloading at a speed of 400 megabits per second.
 The system is also able to re-acquire tracking after the signal is lost due to cloud cover.
 The OPALS experiment was launched on 18 April 2014 to the International Space Station (ISS) to further test the potential for using a laser to transmit data to Earth from space.

-The first LEO-to-ground lasercom demonstration using a japanese microsatellite (SOCRATES) was carried out by NICT in 2014, and the first quantum-limited experiments from space were done by using the same satellite in 2016.
+The first LEO-to-ground lasercom demonstration using a Japanese microsatellite (SOCRATES) was carried out by NICT in 2014, and the first quantum-limited experiments from space were done by using the same satellite in 2016.

 In February 2016, Google X announced to have achieved a stable laser communication connection between two stratospheric balloons over a distance of 100 km as part of Project Loon.
 The connection was stable over many hours and during day and nighttime and reached a data rate of 155 Mbit/s.

 In June 2018, Facebook's Connectivity Lab (related to Facebook Aquila) was reported to have achieved a bidirectional 10 Gbit/s air-to-ground connection in collaboration with Mynaric.
 The tests were carried out from a conventional Cessna aircraft in 9 km distance to the optical ground station.
 While the test scenario had worse platform vibrations, atmospheric turbulence and angular velocity profiles than a stratospheric target platform the uplink worked flawlessly and achieved 100% throughput at all times.
 The downlink throughput occasionally dropped to about 96% due to a non-ideal software parameter which was said to be easily fixed.

 In April 2020, the Small Optical Link for International Space Station (SOLISS) created by JAXA and Sony Computer Science Laboratories, established bidirectional communication between the ISS and a telescope of the National Institute of Information and Communications Technology of Japan.

-In 29 November 2020, Japan launched the inter-satellite optical data relay geostationary orbit satellite with high speed laser communication technology, named LUCAS (Laser Utilizing Communication System).
+On 29 November 2020, Japan launched the inter-satellite optical data relay geostationary orbit satellite with high speed laser communication technology, named LUCAS (Laser Utilizing Communication System).